-Regular and ongoing education on conduct covered by this AR 6:2 is available for all members of the University Communitycommunity.
-The VIP Center offers both online and interactive training sessions for Students and conducts Green Dot bystander intervention training for Employees.faculty and staff.
-Training on Discrimination and Harassment, including Title IX, is offered by the Title IX Coordinator, or designee, on a regular basis for new Employeesemployees, in the Supervision curriculum, and for Employees and any units upon request.
+Regular and ongoing education on conduct covered by this AR 6:2 is available for all members of the University Community.
+The VIP Center offers both online and interactive training sessions for Students and conducts Green Dot bystander intervention training for Employees.
+Training on Discrimination and Harassment, including Title IX, is offered by the Title IX Coordinator, or designee, on a regular basis for new Employees, in the Supervision curriculum, and for Employees and any units upon request.